-A total score on the DE-SECS is reported, consisting of the sum of scores across twelve items.
+A total score and subscale scores for each of the five subscales on the DSECS-R2 are reported.
 Students respond to each item using a 4-point Likert scale, with 4 = Very much like me, 3 = Somewhat like me, 2 = Not much like me, and 1 = Not like me at all.